AljoschaMeyer/vvvm/README.md

 ### `value::partial`

 This module bundles functions for interacting with the meaningful partial order over all values.
-This order is a straightforward extension of the meaningful partial order over all valuable values: functions are incomparable to other kinds of values, two functions are compared as of the total order over all values.
+This order is a straightforward extension of the meaningful partial order over all valuable values: synchronous functions are incomparable to other kinds of values, two synchronous functions are compared via the total order over all values, asynchronous functions are incomparable to other kinds of values, two asynchronous functions are compared via the total order over all values.

 See `value::partial::compare` for examples illustrating how the order works.